 - Hiring Models and Actors for Promotion: Rural people are fascinated by the television actors and models and consider them as their role models.
 Therefore the marketers must engage famous faces in their tv commercials to promote the brand.

-- Advertise Through Paintings: The rural consumers are attracted towards the bright colours and the pictorial representation of the products; hence wall paintings is a good idea in the rural markets.
+- Advertise Through Paintings: The rural consumers are attracted towards the bright colours and the pictorial representation of the products; hence, wall paintings are a good idea in the rural markets.

 Other Marketing Strategies to Conquer Rural Markets